 This summer, overnight tent camping has been expanded to select areas of Sandy Hook.
 Click here to read more on Camp Gateway.
 Reservations are available at www.recreation.gov under "Camp Gateway."

 Non-motorized car top boats can be launched from Beach Area C and Horseshoe Cove.
 Windsurfing and kite-boarding is best on the bay across from Beach Area C. Horseshoe Cove is popular with recreational boaters.
-Landing on beach with a motorized boat is prohibited.
+Landing on the beach with a motorized boat is prohibited.

 Enjoy a blanket picnics on the beach.
 The North Beach Observation Deck has tables and a view of New York Harbor.
 Grilling is permitted only at Guardian Park in Fort Hancock.